ochrons/scalajs-spa-tutorial/README.md

 ```

 To build the same in Scala.js we could directly use `js.Dynamic.literal` but that would be very unsafe and cumbersome.
 A better alternative is to define
-a builder function to create a it and a facade to access it.
+a builder function to create it and a facade to access it.

 ```scala
 trait ChartData extends js.Object {